rai-dorzback/Flow-State-Kanban/README.md

     - [Hyunda Chroma](https://cdn.dribbble.com/userupload/13709649/file/original-3351348ef348ff5444cca426f4dd96f5.png?resize=1504x1128&vertical=center)

 Priorities:
-- Add edit/delete buttons to tasks
+- Add edit functionality to tasks
-  - Add exit animation from motion
+  - Create modal for editing task
+  - Change updateTaskStatus in BoardView to be able to handle any update?
+Pass that function into the modal so we can update the title/desc in the DB and state
 - Add delete buttons to boards (and exit animation)
+- Add tooltips to delete and edit buttons
+- Let users add a card to any column
 - The endpoints are getting very long and filled with ids.
 I'd like to find a way to hide this from the user.
-- When user has "picked up" a card to drop in a column, either change color of the column or have sort of bordered spaces they can snap to outlined.
+- When user has "picked up" a card to drop in a column, have sort of bordered spaces they can snap to outlined.
 - Make it so that the user can add the task to any column, not just "To Do" and so that they can customize the columns.

 **Dec 21, 2024**